io-gui/io/readme.md

 ### Data Biding ###

 This is a simple yet powerful feature designed to be used inside templates.
 You can data-bind properties to children using `this.bind([propName])` function.
-Keep in mind that this only works with IoElement properties.
+Keep in mind that this only works with io properties.
 In other words, binding to native HTML elements will not work.

 ```javascript
 this.template([